LDexter/DALL-CC/README.md

 ### DALL-E in ComputerCraft for AI image generation

 **_Works seamlessly with [DavinCC](https://github.com/LDexter/DavinCC)_** to produce AI-generated images, that are prompted by AI-generated text.
-This requires as little effort as: _"Imagine a photograph/artwork/cartoon of a girraffe.
-Describe."_ The value achieved here is immese, as your input consists of one word: "girrafe", while DavinCC's output is a verbose breakdown of your girraffe in great detail... and DALL-CC **_loves detail_**.
+This requires as little effort as: _"Imagine a photograph/artwork/cartoon of a giraffe.
+Describe."_ The value achieved here is immese, as your input consists of one word: "giraffe", while DavinCC's output is a verbose breakdown of your giraffe in great detail... and DALL-CC **_loves detail_**.
 An example output from this incredible AI tag-team effort is linked below.

 ### DALL-vinci Output Sample